 The Model 3 will be able to cover 215 miles between charges.
 Tesla ‘Supercharging’ stations will allow you to recharge the batteries rapidly mid-journey and should increase the usable range significantly, however.

 New Tesla Model 3 price and release date

-The Tesla Model 3 will go on sale in the US priced at $35,000 – this translates to just less than £25,000 but we do expect it to rise slightly for the UK market.
-Order books are now open for American customers and over 115,000 deposits have already been taken, but UK buyers will have to wait a little longer before reaching for their chequebooks.
+The Tesla Model 3 will go on sale in the US priced at $35,000 – this translates to just less than £27,000 but we do expect it to rise slightly for the UK market.
+Order books are now open for American customers and more than 115,000 deposits have already been taken, but UK buyers will have to wait until 2019 before they can get their cars.